pratik-choudhari/docker-guide/markdown_files/docker_image.md

 <pre>- docker image pull [OPTIONS] NAME[:TAG|@DIGEST]
 - docker pull [OPTIONS] NAME[:TAG|@DIGEST]</pre>

-Description: Pull images from docker hub.
+Pull images from docker hub.
 Docker hub is an online repository of docker images that are published by the community members and the official team.

 Examples:
 - `docker image pull postgres:latest`